eckelsjd/eckelsjd.github.io/docs/posts/posts/janus.md

 - **December 2023** — first release of the [`hallmd`](https://www.github.com/JANUS-Institute/HallThrusterPEM.git) code repository, which provides an API for extending models and the testing framework.
 - **May 2024** — completed the uncertainty quantification analysis of the Hall thruster model, including Bayesian inference, sensitivity analysis, and Monte Carlo.
 - **September 2024** — published the first set of results in the Journal of Electric Propulsion.
+- **July 2025** — pre-print released on arXiv summarizing extension of the framework to the H9 thruster and a new anomalous transport model.

-Further details can be found in the linked journal article.
+Further details can be found in the linked journal articles.